Early modern philosophy: Characteristics

 The early modern period arose from dramatic shifts in many fields of human endeavour.
 Among the most significant characteristics are the formalisation of science, the acceleration of scientific advancement, and the creation of secularised civic politics, law courts, and the nation-state.
-There was some scepticism against traditional interpretive concepts associated with the modern era, such as the distinction between empiricists and rationalists, which represented a philosophical and historical shift away from ethics and political philosophy and metaphysical epistemology.
+There was some skepticism against traditional interpretive concepts associated with the modern era, such as the distinction between empiricists and rationalists, which represented a philosophical and historical shift away from ethics, political philosophy, and metaphysical epistemology.

 Individualism also emerged as a reaction to belief and authority, challenging the element of Christianity and Christianised philosophy united with whoever the desired political leader happened to be at the time.
 The steady rise of the bourgeoisie would challenge the power of the Church and begin the journey towards the eventual separation of church and state.
 The political and economic situation of Modern Europe would have an influence on philosophical thought, mainly on ethics and political philosophy.

-The scientific revolution also gained legitimacy during this period.
+The Scientific Revolution also gained legitimacy during this period.
 Early modern attempts to grapple with the philosophy of infinity focused on and discussed three fundamental disagreements about the infinite—differences that had their origins in the academic philosophical tradition.
 Philosophers such as Leibniz and Spinoza used this distinction to distinguish God's qualitative infinity from the mathematically abstract concept of infinity.
 Early modern thinkers differentiated between actual and potential infinity.
 Academic tradition has traditionally rejected the existence of actual infinities in the created world but has acknowledged potential infinities, following Aristotle's approach to Zeno's paradoxes.
 Additionally, the advent of early modern thought was linked to changes in the period's intellectual and cultural context, such as the advancement of natural science, theological contradictions within and between the Catholic and Protestant churches, and the growth of the modern nation-state.

 Significant thinkers

-Descartes, Spinoza, Leibniz, Berkeley, Hume, Hobbes, and Kant, as well as philosophers such as Hugo Grotius, Pierre Gassendi, Antoine Arnauld, Nicolas Malebranche, Pierre Bayle, Samuel von Pufendorf, and Francis Hutcheson are all recognised as significant figures in early modern philosophy, for their discourses and theories developed over the duration of the various philosophical periods.
+Descartes, Spinoza, Leibniz, Berkeley, Hume, Hobbes, and Kant, as well as philosophers such as Hugo Grotius, Pierre Gassendi, Antoine Arnauld, Nicolas Malebranche, Pierre Bayle, Samuel von Pufendorf, and Francis Hutcheson are all recognised as significant figures in early modern philosophy, for their discourses and theories developed throughout the various philosophical periods.

 The political philosophy of natural law, developed by John Locke, was a common and significant concept in early modern thought.
 Natural law evolved into individual rights and subjective claims.
 Adding to Aristotle's already known philosophy, Locke suggested that the government give its citizens what they believe are fundamental and natural rights.
 Thomas Hobbes, alternatively, asserted that natural law has a finite scope.
 Unchecked liberty led to a state of war where everybody struggled for life.
 Hobbes encapsulated this state of violence in one of philosophy's most famous passages: "And the life of man, solitary, bad, nasty, brutish, and brief".
 Thomas Hobbes' worldview concentrated on social and political order and how humans could coexist without danger or risk of civil war.